ggesm/CSE110/index.md

 ![Alt text](chiikawa.webp)

-**My name is Giana Gesmundo and I enjoy playing video games and taking walks in scenic places.**
+**My name is Giana Gesmundo and I enjoy playing video games**

 > The games I enjoy playing the most are Valorant and Minecraft

-_Some of the Git commands I learned today are:_
+_Some of the Git commands I learned are:_

 ```
 git commit